Your code never reaches us.

 - Dependency hygiene.
 We track the libraries we ship, watch for known advisories, and update promptly.

 - Managed payments.
-Sensitive payment handling is delegated to Stripe, a PCI-compliant processor, rather than rebuilt in-house.
+Sensitive payment handling is delegated to Polar, our merchant of record, rather than rebuilt in-house.

 No method of transmission or storage is ever perfectly secure, and we won’t pretend otherwise.
 What we can say plainly is that the highest-value data — your code — is simply not in our custody.